Hit By A Car As A Pedestrian

 - Be alert at all times.
 Don’t get distracted by electronic devices.

 - Cross streets in crosswalks or at intersections.
 These are places the other driver will expect pedestrians.

 - This is obvious but so important — when crossing streets, look for cars in ALL directions, including those turning left or right.

 - Look for a gap in traffic that will allow you to cross safely.

 - Cross at well-lit areas and in places where you can see oncoming traffic best.

 - Make eye contact with drivers to make sure they see you.
-DON’T EVER ASSUME A DRIVER SEES YOU!
+DON’T EVER ASSUME THE OTHER DRIVER SEES YOU!

 - If you walk frequently, wear bright clothing and carry a flashlight.